amberfarmer399/follow-along/README.md

 Why Build This Project?
 (Short):

 .
 Practical Relevance: ECommerce is a high-demand, versatile application in web development. .
 Comprehensive Learning: Covers user authentication, APIs, databases, and payment systems. .
 Scalability: Can grow with features like AI recommendations or multi-vendor support. .
-Portfolio-Worthy: Showcases skills in building modern, scalable web solutions.
+Portfolio-Worthy: Showcases skills in building modern, scalable web solution.

+milestone 3